aneeg/dual-modal-learning/codes/README.md

 1. dataPreLSTM.m --	the output will be saved automatically to the Data Folder

 2. encoderOutput.m -- the output will be saved  automatically to the Data Folder

+3. Go to Nets folder and follow the instructions